MGQ-EX/Paradox/README.txt

 			* Full Cleanup Of Map 052 - Pornof Indoors
 			* Small Update Of Map 377 - Sabasa Castle 1F
-		Thanks To Tamakimouto For Reviewing The Readme And Providing An Optional Encryption Tool Which May Increase Speed, Though As To Be Re-Applied Anytime Backend Items Are Effected...
+		Thanks To Tamakimouto For Reviewing The Readme And Providing An Optional Encryption Tool Which May Increase Speed, Though Has To Be Re-Applied Anytime Backend Items Are Effected...
 		(Tool Is Available On Git Repository)